Sydney-Informatics-Hub/training-RNAseq/README.md

   * The following style warnings may also be ignored
     - ```Unknown or missing blockquote type None``` occurs when you use a ```> block quote``` environment that is not one of the special types in the Carpentries style

-## Contributing

-We welcome all contributions to improve our courses.
-Maintainers will do their best to help if you have any questions, concerns, or experience any difficulties along the way.

-We'd like to ask you to familiarise yourself with our [Contribution Guide](CONTRIBUTING.md) and have a look at The Carpentries' [detailed guidelines][lesson-example] on proper formatting, ways to render the lesson locally, and how to write new episodes.

 ## Maintainer(s)